About SWAT Dogs UK

 SWAT do not advocate the use of harsh training methods/handling.
 SWAT firmly believes that your dog is your pet and friend, first and foremost, if it competes at agility then that's a bonus.
 We do not tolerate dog owners who rehome dogs purely based upon the animals ability to succeed in agility.
 Agility is a hobby.

-SWAT was founded, and is run by me, Toni Keating.
-I organise and oversee all the training helped by Tash Whittle and Lizzie Elliott - between us we do all the training, ensuring consistency is maintained throughout the club.
+SWAT was founded, and is run by me, Toni Davis.
+I organise and oversee all the training helped by Lizzie Elliott.
+Between us we do all the training ensuring consistency is maintained throughout the club.
 You can be assured that you are ALWAYS trained by someone competing at the top level of UK agility and with the highest qualifications - something that is unique to SWAT in the South West.

 Toni has been competing in agility since 2001, where she took her first dog to Senior Grade and is an Agility Club Appointed Instructor First Class - the highest qualification available to a UK trainer.
 She is also a qualified Kennel Club Judge.
 She currently competes with 3 dogs, one at Kennel Club grade 7, one at Kennel Club grade 6 and her youngster at Grade 3.